microsoft/azure-health-data-services-workshop/Challenge-06 - Research Azure Data Analytics/Readme.md

 In this challenge, you will be doing some basic statistical analysis on a FHIR dataset.
 Additionally, there is a bonus data visualization step for learners with access to Power BI.

 ## Background
 Data aggregated in FHIR offers rich analytics potential for medical research of all sorts.
 Public health research is no exception.
-Take, as an example, a public health campaign to increase Flu vaccination rates among a population.
-In order to boost public acceptance of the Flu vaccine, public health officials first need to understand what factors may be behind the population's current Flu vaccination rates.
-In this challenge, we will be importing FHIR data into [Azure Databricks](https://docs.microsoft.com/en-us/azure/databricks/scenarios/what-is-azure-databricks) to investigate how a population's Flu vaccine rates may be correlated with gender and/or age.
-As a bonus, we will be connecting [Power BI](https://docs.microsoft.com/en-us/power-bi/) to visualize vaccination rates across a geographic area.
+Take, as an example, a public health campaign to increase flu vaccination rates among a population.
+In order to boost public acceptance of the flu vaccine, public health officials first need to understand what factors may be behind the population's current flu vaccination rates.
+In this challenge, we will be importing FHIR data into [Azure Databricks](https://docs.microsoft.com/azure/databricks/scenarios/what-is-azure-databricks) to investigate how a population's flu vaccine rates may be correlated with gender and/or age.
+As a bonus, we will be connecting [Power BI](https://docs.microsoft.com/power-bi/) to visualize vaccination rates across a geographic area.

 ### Learning Objectives for Challenge-06
 By the end of this challenge you will be able to